sword-2/code-gov/docs/CoPMeetingMins/SupportingDocs/agency_liaisons.md

 |National Archives and Records Administration |Mike Senseney |michael.senseney@nara.gov |
 |Consumer Financial Protection Bureau |Scott Cranfill, Adam Scott, William Barton |Scott.Cranfill@cfpb.gov, adam.scott@cfpb.gov, William.Barton@cfpb.gov |
 |Federal Election Commission |Laura Beaufort |lbeaufort@fec.gov |

+## Planned update(s)
+This planned section is to print the same liaisons list, but read them from a json file, and also give the web browser the option to select which programming language formatted (sorted) the liaison's data.
+Web browser selection was to be as fair as possible among a set of companies developing the languages.
+Minimizing preferences causes more effort, so this is to be determined (TBD).
+The languages from companies were run standalone and not integrated into the web page with [Web Assembly](https://webassembly.org/).
+The WASM was not understood enough to integrate the language(s) into the web page.